syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ## ASP.NET MVC 5 Azure cloud file system provider

 In ASP.NET MVC, Azure file system provider allows the users to access and manage the blobs in the Azure blob storage.
-To get started, we need to clone the [EJ2.ASP.NET MVC Azure File Provider](https://github.com/SyncfusionExamples/ej2-azure-aspmvc-file-provider) using the following command
+To get started, clone the [EJ2.ASP.NET MVC Azure File Provider](https://github.com/SyncfusionExamples/ej2-azure-aspmvc-file-provider) using the following command

 ```